WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 Dedicated WordPress Hosting

 This is for the ones that have a higher budget and maybe started to produce some money with their blogs.
-There are some dedicated WordPress hosting out-there that is offering a very good performance.
-You can check WPX Hosting or Kinsta which are one of the best.
+There are some dedicated WordPress hosting out there that is offering a very good performance.
+You can check WPX Hosting or Kinsta which are some of the best.

 This is a hosting that is more for the technical people as you need to install everything by yourself and support it.
 The advantage of this is that it can be cheaper and have a very good performance.
 For more details, you can check the articles: DigitalOcean Review or SiteGround vs DigitalOcean